usdot-jpo-sdcsdw/jpo-sdcsdw/README.md

 **Step 3** Deploy with Helm

-Decide on a name (<name>) for your deployment, optionally a namespace (<namespace>) to deploy it in.
-If you opted to create a new values.yaml file instead of editing the existing one, you will need to provide the path to that file (<path/to/values.yaml>).
+Decide on a name (&lt;name&gt;) for your deployment, optionally a namespace (&lt;namespace&gt;) to deploy it in.
+If you opted to create a new values.yaml file instead of editing the existing one, you will need to provide the path to that file (&lt;path/to/values.yaml&gt;).
 When you are ready, execute the following command:

 ```bash
 helm install --name <name> [--namespace=<namespace>] [-f <path/to/values.yaml>] helm/